dask/dask/docs/source/distributed-design.rst

 Protocol
 --------

+Most communications between two nodes (e.g. scheduler to worker) are a form of asynchronous RPC.
+Node A tells node B to take some action; that action may in turn send an action back to node A or to some other node.
-In general communications between two nodes (e.g. scheduler to worker) have two frames, a header and a payload
+Messages between two nodes have two frames, a *header* and a *payload*.

 A **Header** is a pickled Python dict with the following keys: